 Every NCSSM student is assigned to a counselor.
 Students are encouraged to develop a relationship with their counselor during their time here.
 Counseling Services provides support and care for each student through personal and academic counseling, college planning, college representative visits, group information sessions, parent/guardian meetings, and student-teacher meetings.

-During the months of August through November, Counseling Services is open Monday through Thursday from 8:00 am - 7:00 pm and Friday 8:00 am - 5:00 pm.
-During the months of December through May, Counseling Services is open Monday through Friday from 8:00 am to 5:00 pm.
+During Trimester 1, Counseling Services is open Monday through Thursday from 8:00 am - 7:00 pm and Friday 8:00 am - 5:00 pm.
+During Trimesters 2 and 3, Counseling Services is open Monday through Friday from 8:00 am to 5:00 pm.
 At the beginning of each academic year, your assigned counselor will provide you with a link to his/her Google calendar so that you may schedule an appointment at your convenience.
 Counselors and students have very busy schedules, so it is important to schedule an appointment in advance to ensure you are able to meet with your counselor.

 What personal counseling services are provided by the NCSSM counselors?